On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: The real Lagrangian in

 In the remaining part of this article we let

 denote the restriction of $f \colon \breve{X} \to B$ to the real Lagrangian $\breve{L}_{\RR}$, and to the connected component $\breve{\mathcal{L}}_{\RR} \subset \breve{L}_{\RR}$, respectively.

 \begin{proposition} The real Lagrangian $\breve{L}_\RR \subset \breve{X}$ is the disjoint union of two orientable $3$-manifolds. \end{proposition} \begin{proof} Since one component of $\breve{L}_\RR$ is homeomorphic to $S^3$, it suffices to show that $\breve{\shL}_\RR$ is orientable.
 Consider a thickening of $\Delta \subset B = \partial \Delta_{\PP^4}$ obtained as follows. \begin{enumerate} \item For each vertex $v$ of $\Delta$ fix a closed neighbourhood $W_v$ of $v$, homeomorphic to a $3$-ball. \item For each edge $e$ of $\Delta$, with vertices $v_1$ and $v_2$, we fix a small cylinder $W_e$ (homeomorphic to a $3$-ball) containing the intersection of $e$ with the complement of $W_{v_1} \cup W_{v_2}$.
 We assume that $W_e \cap W_{v_i}$ is a disc intersecting $\Delta$ in a single point for each $i \in \{1,2\}$. \end{enumerate} Define $W_1$ to be the the $3$-manifold (with boundary) given by the union of $\bigcup_v W_v$ and $\bigcup_e W_e$, where the unions are taken over the set of vertices and edges of $\Delta$ respectively.
 Note that, by construction, $W_1$ is a boundary connect sum of a disjoint set of $3$-balls (we refer to \cite[Remark~$1.3.3$]{GS99} for the definition of the boundary connect sum).
 Hence, by definition, it is a handlebody.
-Let $W_2$ be the closure of the complement of $W_1$ in $B$ and note that $W_2$ is also a handlebody.
-Moreover, by a similar analysis to that made in \cite[Appendix~A]{AP19}, we deduce that $\breve{\pi}^{-1}(W_1)$ and $\breve{\pi}^{-1}(W_2)$ are also homeomorphic to handlebodies.
+Since $W_1$ as explained in the proof of Proposition \ref{pro:orientable} is obtained as a thickening of the discriminant locus $\Delta$, which is unknotted, the closure of the complement of $W_1$ in $B=S^3$, which we will denote by $W_2$, is also a handle body.
+Choosing an orientation of $B=S^3$ defines an orientation of $W_1$ and $W_2$.
+Moreover, by the analysis made in \cite[Appendix~A]{AP19} we deduce that $\breve{\pi}^{-1}(W_1)$ is a handlebody as well.
+Since $W_2$ has non-empty intersection with the discriminant locus in $B$, $\breve{\pi}^{-1}(W_2)$ is a disjoint union of homeomorphic copies of $W_2$, and hence is also a (disconnected) handlebody.
 In particular we note that